smart-data-models/dataModel.Transportation/Road/README.md

 ## Description

--> This entity contains a harmonised geographic and contextual description of a road.
-Roads are made up of one or more RoadSegment entities.
-Road segments are usually used to model the different carriageways of highways, for instance.
-The presence of dedicated bicycle lanes should be modelled using road segments as well.
-Road segments also play an important role when modelling roads with heterogeneous segments, for instance segments on which speed limits are different.
-This entity is primarily associated with the Automotive and Smart City vertical segments and related IoT applications.
-This data model has been developed in cooperation with mobile operators and the GSMA.
+This entity contains a harmonised geographic and contextual description of a road.
 ### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Transportation/Road/swagger.yaml)